Eclipse build is slow the first time "Copying resources to the output folder"

 problem is the 8 minutes of dead time in the middle.

-#3 Updated by Aaron Aaron almost 10 years ago
+#3 Updated by Aaron Aaron about 10 years ago

 I think this has to do with having many projects in eclipse that depend on each other.
 Try turning off "build automatically" and then importing the projects.
 Then build only the top level project (wrp for example).
 Eclipse will then build the other projects via dependency.
 From what I can tell this is quite a bit faster although I haven't experimented much with it.
 I suspect it takes longer to auto build because of duplicately building projects through other project's dependencies.